miladrahimi/phprouter/README.md

 ```
 php composer.phar update
 ```
-#### Using PHPVendor
-If you don't use Composer you may use [PHPVendor](https://github.com/miladrahimi/phpvendor).
-Copy `src` directory content in your application vendor directory, then include the `phpvendor.php` in your application.
 #### Manually
 You can use your own autoloader as long as it follows [PSR-0](http://www.php-fig.org/psr/psr-0) or [PSR-4](http://www.php-fig.org/psr/psr-4) standards.